aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 In a terminal, type ```ssh <username>@prd.vital-it.ch```.
 You will be prompted to input your user password (```<username>@prd.vital-it.ch's password:```).
 Type in your password (you will not see what you are typing) and press Enter.

 You are in!
-Jump to: "Setting up your working directory".
+Jump to [Setting up your working directory].

 ### For Windows users

 You should first install a ssh client (e.g., `PuTTY`).
 If you already have one, we assume you know how to use it.
-Connect to Vital-IT and jump to: "Setting up your working directory".
+Connect to Vital-IT and jump to [Setting up your working directory].

 If you do not have a ssh client, follow [these steps](https://github.com/aechchiki/SIB_LongReadsWorkshop_Bern16/blob/master/vital-it_connect_Putty.pdf).